 1. Set your saddle height

-This may sound obvious but it’s critical to comfort and too-often adjusted incorrectly.
+This may sound obvious, but saddle height is critical to comfort and too often adjusted incorrectly.
 The wrong saddle height can lead to sore knees or hips and less power to the pedals.

 If you already have a bike that you’re sure has the correct saddle height, measure the distance from the centre of the bottom bracket to the top of the saddle and transfer this measurement across to the new bike.

 To adjust, loosen the saddle clamp, wiggle the seatpost up or down, align the saddle with the top tube and re-tighten the clamp.

 Note that it may still pay to fine-tune the height further to compensate for different saddle softness, crank length or shoe and chamois choices.